 […]

+NOTE X: For a L2 U2U Relay UE, how to merge the split per-flow QoS on the second PC5 hop into a per-SLRB level QoS profile is up to UE implementation.

 […]

+5.8.9.11.4 Actions related to reception of the UEInformationResponseSidelink by the UE

 […]

+NOTE: For a L2 U2U Remote UE in RRC_IDLE or RRC_INACTIVE or out of coverage, how to merge the split per-flow QoS on the first PC5 hop into a per-SLRB level QoS profile is up to UE implementation.

 The mapping of one or more E2E QoS flows to a configured E2E SL-DRB is decided by the source L2 U2U Remote UE or the serving gNB of the source L2 U2U Remote UE.
 The L2 U2U Relay UE inherits this mapping for the configured E2E SL-DRB from the source L2 U2U Remote UE.
 Thus, the merging or aggregating of split QoS profiles into the so-called per-SLRB level QoS profile mentioned in the texts from TS 38.331 above is referred to the one or more E2E QoS flows mapped on the configured E2E SL-DRB.